Finally, child data privacy could get much-needed reform in new bill

 Steyer would also like to see children’s and teens’ connected devices be outfitted with a “privacy dashboard” on the product packaging, which would detail data-collection practices and security provisions.
 And in COPPA 2.0, sale of insecure connected devices to children and teens would be prohibited.
 Steyer says a Youth Privacy and Marketing Division should be created at the FTC, which would focus entirely on children’s privacy and marketing.

 “Historically, data brokers are very protective about how they go about their services,” Steyer explains.
-“Data brokers can acquire data if a parent posts information on sites such as Evite, if a parent purchases products online, or if a soon-to-be-mom starts a baby registry.
+“Data brokers can acquire data in a variety of ways, including when a parent posts information on photo sharing sites and event scheduling apps, if a parent purchases products online, or if a soon-to-be-mom starts a baby registry.
 Some states post public records online, like in Virginia.
 Most of the time, a data broker can acquire data by other means that have nothing to do with what people post.”

 In early 2018, University of California, Berkeley researchers found that over half of Android’s 6,000 free children’s apps may serve kids ads that violate COPPA.
 Kids under 8 lack the cognitive ability to understand the persuasive intent of advertisement, and 75% of kids from ages 8 to 11 are unable to distinguish an ad from some other form of content.
 When most adults are unable to make sense of tech companies’ byzantine privacy policies, it is absurd to assume that kids could even begin to understand them.